 The main reason many homeowners choose Masonite siding is because it looks like wood but doesn't come with the same troubles.
 Because of its strength, there is no swelling, shrinking, or blistering.
-Plus, it's cheaper than lumber but can still retain that traditional, classic look of wood.
+It still retains that traditional, classic look of wood, but is cheaper than lumber to cut down on siding cost.
 Also, since the material is partially synthetic, it creates a gentler impact on the environment since it uses fewer trees in its initial production.
 And due to its artificial nature, there is also less risk of insect infestation.

 You Have Choices

 Masonite boards are pre-manufactured, which means that they can come in a variety of states: pre-stained, pre-primed, and pre-painted.
 If you want to completely avoid painting, you can select from an assortment of colors so when the contractor arrives they'll simply have to nail up the pre-painted board.
 This manufactured material is known for being a strong paint support, so if you have a specific color pallet in mind, then you may want to buy it pre-primed in order to do the job yourself.
 It also comes in a range of textures that match the look of wood, but unlike lumber, the paint won't crack or chip as easily.
-This is not to say that it won't ever have to be re-painted, but it will only have to done maybe every 8-10 years.
+This is not to say that it won't ever have to be re-painted, but you may only have to hire a house painter every 8-10 years.

 Does this product sound right for you?
 Use this link to installMasonite Siding